 - 3.8.7 maintain complete and accurate records and information to demonstrate its compliance with this clause 4 and immediately inform You if, in the opinion of Glow, an instruction infringes Data Protection Legislation.

 3.9 You consent to Glow appointing an internet payment gateway as a third-party processor of personal data under these Conditions.
 Glow confirms that it has entered or (as the case may be) will enter with the third-party processor into a written agreement substantially on that third party’s standard terms of business which Glow confirms reflect and will continue to reflect the requirements of the Data Protection Legislation.
 As between You and Glow, Glow shall remain fully liable for all acts or omissions of any third-party processor appointed by it pursuant to this clause 3.

 3.10 Either party may, at any time on not less than 30 days’ notice, revise this clause 3 by replacing it with any applicable controller to processor standard clauses or similar terms forming part of an applicable certification scheme.

 4.1 You shall pay the Subscription Fees to Glow in accordance with this clause 4.

 4.2 You shall on the Effective Date provide to Glow valid, up-to-date and complete debit or credit card details via the payment gateway and Glow shall take payment:

-- 4.2.1 on the Effective Date for the Subscription Fees payable in respect of the first month of the Subscription Term; and
+- 4.2.1 on the Effective Date for the Subscription Fees payable in respect of the first month or year of the Subscription Term; and

-- 4.2.2 monthly on the same date of the month thereafter for the Subscription Term.
+- 4.2.2 monthly on the same date of the month thereafter for the Subscription Term; or

 4.3 If Glow has not received payment within 14 days after the due date, and without prejudice to any other rights and remedies of Glow: